BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 A series of passes are performed from the goal as an expanding wavefront calculating the fields values:

-1. The ordinal neighbours of the goal are determined (North, East, South, West)
+1. The valid ordinal neighbours of the goal are determined (North, East, South, West, when not against a boundary)
-2. For each ordinal lookup their `CostFields` value
+2. For each ordinal grid cell lookup their `CostFields` value
 3. Add their cost to the `IntegrationField`s cost of the current cell (at the beginning this is the goal so `0`)
 4. Propagate to the next neighbours, find their ordinals and repeat adding their cost value to to the current cells integration cost to produce their integration cost, and repeat until the entire field is done

-This produces a nice diamond-like pattern as the wave expands:
+This produces a nice diamond-like pattern as the wave expands (the underlying `Costfields` are set to `1` here):

 <img src="docs/int_field_prop0.png" alt="ifp0" width="300" height="310"/><img src="docs/int_field_prop1.png" alt="ifp1" width="300" height="310"/>
 <img src="docs/int_field_prop2.png" alt="ifp2" width="300" height="310"/><img src="docs/int_field_prop3.png" alt="ifp3" width="300" height="310"/>

-Now a dimaond-like wave isn't exactly realistic so at some point it should be replaced, based on various articles out there it seems people adopt the [Eikonal equation](https://en.wikipedia.org/wiki/Eikonal_equation) to create a more spherical wave.
+Now a dimaond-like wave isn't exactly realistic in a 3D world of dynamic movement so at some point it should be replaced, based on various articles out there it seems people adopt the [Eikonal equation](https://en.wikipedia.org/wiki/Eikonal_equation) to create a more spherical wave expanding over the 2D grid space.

 When it comes to `CostFields` containing impassable markers, `255` as black boxes, they are ignored so the wave flows around those areas: